ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 One thing I've learned during this time is that **I can never make this decision with absolute certainty.**
 Doubt will always be present, and I should welcome that.
 Now that I'm past the hump of PhD applications, I'd like to give back: if you're a Filipino NLP researcher applying for a postgraduate degree abroad, I will help review your research statements.
-In addition, if you're interested to do research on Tagalog and Filipino NLP with the intention to publish, feel free to reach out and I'm happy to mentor you!
+In addition, if you're interested in doing research on Tagalog and Filipino NLP with the intention to publish, feel free to reach out, and I'm happy to mentor you!

 ### Final thoughts

 It's October, and my wife and I have been here at Cambridge for a month.
-There's a lot to say about Cambridge&mdash; the collegiate system, the traditions, the culture, and more.
+There's a lot to say about Cambridge&mdash;the collegiate system, the traditions, the culture, and more.
-Things still look unfamiliar, but I'm taking my time to let the place reveal itself to me, knowing that I'll be here for some time.
+Things still look unfamiliar, but I'm taking my time to let the place reveal itself to me, knowing that we'll be here for a while.

 <!-- pictures of Cambridge! -->